Information for change of name by Suzanne Riley Sunshine Coast Marriage Celebrant

 How to change your name through marriage

-If you choose to change your name when you get married, you’ll need to inform various government agencies, banks, utility suppliers and other businesses of your new married name.
+If you choose to change your name when you get married, you’ll want to inform various government agencies, banks, utility suppliers and other businesses of your new married name.

-On the day you are married you will receive a ‘Marriage Certificate’ which you and your witnesses will sign on the day, this is know as the Ceremonial Certificate.
+On the day you are married you will receive a ‘Marriage Certificate’ which you and your witnesses will sign, this is know as the Ceremonial Certificate.

 This is an official document issued to you, however, as soon as it has been presented to you on the wedding day, it’s ‘official duty’ is over and this certificate can not be used as legal proof of your marriage when changing official documentation to your new name.